osameh21/socket_programming/README.md

-Note that the command is sent from the client
+Note that the command is sent from the client.

 Note that the first message is sent from the server